ACIL Allen: 2020

 In partnership with the Seedling Group, ACIL Allen led the project ‘Don’t judge, and listen: keys to breaking down drug and alcohol use stigma’, by appointment from the Queensland Mental Health Commission.
 The research explored the impact of stigma and discrimination related to problematic alcohol and other drug use on Aboriginal and Torres Strait Islander communities, families and individuals living in Queensland.
 The report to the Queensland Mental Health Commission was published in March 2020.

 In April 2020, ACIL Allen was commissioned by the University of Sydney to assess the economic contribution and impact the University has made to the national and state economies from 2006 to 2019.

 In April and July 2020, ACIL Allen conducted a stocktake of drought resilience research, development, extension and adoption (RDE&A) knowledge for the Future Drought Fund.
 This work, on behalf of the Australian Department of Agriculture, Water and the Environment was to inform its future strategic investment in drought resilience RDE&A.

-In 2020, ACIL Allen conducted an independent review into the functions, performance and efficiency of Meat and Livestock Australia.
+In 2020, ACIL Allen conducted an independent review into the functions, performance and efficiency of Meat & Livestock Australia.

-In June 2020, the Port Hedland Industries Council (PHIC) announced the publication of a new report titled "The economic significance of the port of Port Hedland".
-The report was originally commissioned and produced in 2017 and titled "An economic study of the Port Hedland port".
-Since the findings in the 2017 report, the Port Hedland port has seen significant development, including increased activity in and around the port, elevating the economic value of the port to the region.
-The impact of the trade that is facilitated through the port to the local, state and national economies was so significant, it resulted in the PHIC, in conjunction with the Pilbara Ports Authority (PPA) once again engaging ACIL Allen to develop the new report that provided an assessment, and updated on the findings from the 2017 report.
+In June 2020, the Port Hedland Industries Council (PHIC) announced the publication of a new report (the report was originally commissioned and produced in 2017).
+Since the findings in the 2017 report, the Port of Port Hedland has seen significant development, including increased activity in and around the port, elevating the economic value of the port to the region.
+The impact of the trade that is facilitated through the port to the local, state and national economies was so significant, it resulted in the PHIC, in conjunction with the Pilbara Ports Authority (PPA) once again engaging ACIL Allen to develop the new report that provided an assessment and updated on the findings from the 2017 report.
 That report, as mentioned previously was titled "The economic significance of the port of Port Hedland" and was published in June 2020.